coingaming/moon/docs/principes.md

 # Some principes
-Here are some principes we're trying to use when developing moon.
+Here are some principles we're trying to use when developing MoonDS.
 Why do we think it's important?
-Well, in most cases bad principes lead to a bad architecture.
-Bad architecture leads to a buggy, unusable, unstable and ugly code.
-So, to be aware of that, let's discuss some points that seems to be important for me.
+Well, in most cases, bad principles lead to a bad architecture.
+Bad architecture leads to buggy, unusable, unstable, and ugly code.
+So, to be aware of that, let's discuss some points that seem to be important to us.

 ## Our main goals are: